TriplyDB/Documentation/docs/triplydb-js/index.md

 <dl>
   <dt><code>description</code></dt>
   <dd>The description of the organization.
-This description can make use of Markdown layout (see the <a href='/docs/triply-db-getting-started/#markdown-support'>Markdown reference</a>) for details.</dd>
+This description can make use of Markdown.</dd>

   <dt><code>email</code></dt>
   <dd>The email address at which the organization can be reached.</dd>